 You have the entire map for options of competition with different areas offering a variety of competitions, but these are best suited for play with friends and definitely check survival as it is the most fun.

 The graphics are beautiful and everything runs smoothly, but I found sometimes especially during turret upgrades there was a tad lag, but it didn’t wreck the play at all.
 Wish troops were more controllable, but the game at core works well.

 Defenders of Ardania is a beautifully looking game and at core plays very well.
 It carries a fairly hefty price though, but is really fun with a friend.
 The campaign seemed to have a drag to it despite speed boost, but was interesting.
 With all the skirmishes and multiplayer available you have much play ahead of you.
 Also give the green nature race a try, it’s umm rather interesting.

-Review Done on Defenders of Ardania for Xbox 360
+Defenders of Ardania for Xbox 360